NFontrodona/Lazyparser/doc/source/lazyparser.rst

 .. note::

-    The arguments in each group are displayed in the order of the decorated function
+    Arguments in each group are displayed in the order of the decorated function.